 """

-features = self.extract_features(instance)
+features = self.extract_features(instances)

-return {k: v for k, v in zip(names.split(","), features)}
+named_features[i] = {k: v for k, v in zip(TSPDomain.__FEAT_NAMES, feats)}

 Source code in digneapy/domains/tsp.py